vechain/vebetterdao/README.md

 - apps: Contains apps or backends and in general application layer services;
 - packages: reusable and sharable code, libraries, configurations;

+### Developing with monorepo

+I suggest installing [this](https://marketplace.visualstudio.com/items?itemName=folke.vscode-monorepo-workspace) extension for a better DX.
+Not sure what's the IntelliJ's equivalent

 ### Setting up the dev environment

 #### Install packages